eamadit/eamadit/README.md

-Build an open source streaming platform with polemic index, hype index, trend index, etc., real number of views which remunerates content creators, the number of views can be hidden by the content creator.
+Build an open source streaming platform with polemic index, hype index, trend index, etc., real number of views which remunerates content creators who can either hide or display the number of views and enable/disable cheat mode